augustinas/notes-on-JS/asyncPattern/async.md

   }, 2000);
 }

+// Let's make a call to our async function (async API to sound fancy) //
+// When writing node code we would be doing only this bit of code //

 var words = ['me', 'you', 'and', 'the', 'company', 'having', 'fun'];

-// Let's make a call to our async function (async API to sound fancy) //
-// When writing node code we would be doing only this bit //

 selectLongWords(words, function(err, data) {
   if (err) throw err;